wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 compute the extra number of cycles incurred by taking the difference between `startCycle` and `origStartCycle + gapCycle`, where `gapCycle` is the skew between the zll clock and the core's `curCycle` as we have discussed at the beginning of this article.

+Note that whenever we need to specify a time point across bound and weave phases, the zll clock should be used instead of the core's `curCycle`.
+In the above case, we use the zll clock to express `origStartCycle`, rather than using the logical core clock.
+Recall that events generated in a bound phase may not be all simulated in the next weave phase due to some events being enqueued into cycles belonging to the next interval.
+If the core's logical clock were used, the `origStartCycle` would need to be updated also as the core adjusts its `curCycle`, because in this case, `origStartCycle` is directly derived from `curCycle`.
+This suggests that the core should track and update all `TimingCoreEvent` objects it has generated but not yet simulated, which is more complicated than simply using the zll cycle.

 `recordAccess()` first checks the stack bottom to determine whether it is the first or second case discussed above.
 If the stack bottom is of type `PUTS` or `PUTX`, we know there is one more record above it, which is of type `GETS`